sendanor/nor-ui/README.md

 * DELETE deletes the resource

 See [our gist example](https://gist.github.com/jheusala/5875888) for full example code.

-It's not very pretty but that's because it's missing all CSS and the library code was shred from another project.
+The implementation is not yet very pretty because the library code was shred from another private project and is using just a subset of features to put everything together for that specific project.